YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/typeplay/README.md

 It actually is a necessity to make `move` polymorphic.
-Provided that value constructors (like `Forward`) of `move` have arguments, and we need to transporting the arguments back-and-forth between the logic domain and the functional domain, and that values in these domains have distinct types, we must let  value constructors of `move` to have polymorphic  argument type.
+Provided that value constructors (like `Forward`) of `move` have arguments, and we need to transport the arguments back-and-forth between the logic domain and the functional domain, and that values in these domains have distinct types, we must let  value constructors of `move` to have polymorphic  argument type.